boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ~~~~
 {: #riss-m title="An Example of Handling of Replayed Initial Subscription" artwork-align="center"}

-Note that if LISP-SEC messages are timestamped, the replayed packets would be detected and, thus, be silently ignored by the Map-Server.
+Note that legitimate Map-Requests issued from the authentic xTR may be blocked as a side effect of enforcing a rate-lmit of the replayed messages.
+An example is shown in {{riss-rate}}.

 ~~~~ aasvg
                      +---+                          +----+